Gas Leaks – Leaky Gas: How to Find a Gas Leak in Home – How to Check for Gas Leak

 Whilst pilot lights are much rarer in modern gas appliances, they still exist.

-Gas leaks are one cause for a pilot light to keep going out.
+Gas leaks (leaky gas) are one cause for a pilot light to keep going out.

-An intermittent pilot light becomes a problem because if left unnoticed, gas will keep flowing out of the burner without getting ignited, accumulating in your kitchen or space.
+An intermittent pilot light becomes a problem because if left unnoticed, leaky gas will keep flowing out of the burner without getting ignited, accumulating in your kitchen or space as a household gas leak.

-If the pilot light suddenly lights back up, it may ignite the accumulated gas, which could combust and cause massive fires in the kitchen or household.
+If the pilot light suddenly lights back up, it may ignite the accumulated gas leak, which could combust and cause massive fires in the kitchen or household or even a gas leak explosion.

 If you have that problem, it is time for a service call.

-Plants are very sensitive to atmospheric changes and suffer when exposed to gas leaks, making their deterioration gas leak symptoms.
+Plants are very sensitive to atmospheric changes and suffer when exposed to gas leaks, making their deterioration gas leak symptoms of a gas leak in home (leaky gas) .

-If there is no other obvious reason for the tree/plant problem and they are near or on top of a buried gas line, it is worth getting it checked with a gas leak detector.
+If there is no other obvious reason for the tree/plant problem and they are near or on top of a buried gas line, it is worth getting it checked with a gas leak detector sensor as another way to check for gas leak.

-If you notice that only those ornamental plants near LPG cylinders and LNG lines are wilting, it may be a sign to contact emergency services (000) to have them take a look.
+If you notice that only those ornamental plants near LPG cylinders and NG lines are wilting, it may be a sign to contact emergency services (000) to have them take a look.

-10. Feeling Unwell Due to Possible Carbon Monoxide Poisoning
+11. Feeling Unwell Due to Possible Carbon Monoxide Poisoning from a Gas Leak

-Nausea, headaches, difficulty or irregular breathing, fatigue, chest pain, flu-like symptoms, dizziness or light-headedness, and drowsiness can all be signs of carbon monoxide (CO) poisoning.
+Nausea, headaches, difficulty or irregular breathing, fatigue, chest pain, flu-like symptoms, dizziness or light-headedness, and drowsiness can all be signs of carbon monoxide (CO) poisoning or a gas leak in home (leaky gas).
+However, using your well being to find a gas leak is not good.

 Typically, properly functioning gas appliances are quite safe.